jandom/jandom/_posts/2026/2026-06-23-two-bln-closer/post.md

 There is no OpenAI vs Anthropic here.
 It's just OpenAI – and it's Iso – everyone else is much smaller.

 Therapeutics
-- small molecule: Genesis Molecular AI, Iambic, etc (danger zone! especially Genesis has a very formidable model but way less resources to push the frontier), some already burried (CharmTx tech RIP ☠️)
+- small molecule: Genesis Molecular AI, Iambic, etc (danger zone! especially Genesis has a very formidable model but way less resources to push the frontier), some already buried (CharmTx tech RIP ☠️)
 - biologics: Chai, Xiara
 - both: the spin-out from ByteDance (ProteniX team)